ckinateder/bacta/README.md

 The user must implement the following methods:

-- `take_action(bar: pd.DataFrame, index: pd.Timestamp)`: Make a decision based on the prices.
-This method is called by `run`.
+- `generate_order(bar: pd.DataFrame, index: pd.Timestamp) -> Order`: Make a decision based on the prices.
+This method is called by `run` and returns an `Order` object.
 - `update_step(bars: pd.DataFrame, index: pd.Timestamp)`: Update the state of the backtester.
 This method is called by `run`.
 - (optional) `precompute_step(bars: pd.DataFrame)`: Preload the indicators for the backtest.
 This method is called by `load_train_bars`.

-In a typical workflow, the user will implement the `take_action` and `update_step` methods, and optionally the `precompute_step` method.
+In a typical workflow, the user will implement the `generate_order` and `update_step` methods, and optionally the `precompute_step` method.
 The user will first call the `load_train_bars` method to load the training bars into the backtester.
 This method then calls the `precompute_step` method, which the user must implement.
 The user can then call the `run` method to run the backtest.
-This method will call the `update_step` method for each bar in the test bars, and then call the `take_action` method for each bar in the test bars.
+This method will call the `update_step` method for each bar in the test bars, and then call the `generate_order` method for each bar in the test bars.

 #### Example